kube-ci/git-apiserver/docs/concepts/crds/github_event.md

 ## What is GithubEvent

-A `GithubEvent` is a representation of Github [webhook event](https://developer.github.com/webhooks/#events) as a kubernetes object with the help of [Aggregated API Servers](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/api-machinery/aggregated-api-servers.md).
+A `GithubEvent` is a representation of Github [webhook event](https://developer.github.com/webhooks/#events) as a Kubernetes object with the help of [Aggregated API Servers](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/api-machinery/aggregated-api-servers.md).
 Currently, only [pull request events](https://developer.github.com/v3/activity/events/types/#pullrequestevent) are handled.

 ## GithubEvent structure